NeKoRoSYS/nekorosys.github.io/docs/tou.md

 **My projects, assets, and creations include but are not limited to:**

 -     Minecraft: Bedrock Edition Add-ons (Behaviour Packs and Resource Packs)
--     Public GitHUB Repositories (This website, my Unity projects, MC:BE add-ons, and other projects)
+-     Public GitHub Repositories (This website, my Unity projects, MC:BE add-ons, and other projects)

 **You are permitted to:**